SkeinCurrency/core-node/docs/services/dashd.md

-# Dash Service
+# SkeinCurrency Service

-The Dash Service is a Node.js interface to [Dash Core](https://github.com/dashpay/dash) for querying information about the Dash block chain.
+The SkeinCurrency Service is a Node.js interface to [SkeinCurrency Core](https://github.com/dashpay/dash) for querying information about the SkeinCurrency block chain.
 It will connect to a running `dashd` process.
-It uses additional, optional indexes in Dash Core for querying information about addresses and blocks.
+It uses additional, optional indexes in SkeinCurrency Core for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration